-Alcohol use on college campuses across the state saw an upward trend between 2014 and 2016- both in the number of students who drank and the average quantity of alcohol consumed.
-This was fueled by higher drinking rates in four-year colleges.
+Alcohol use on college campuses across the state saw a downward trend between 2016 and 2018- both in the number of students who drank and the average quantity of alcohol consumed.
+This was fueled by lower drinking rates in four-year colleges.
 Community colleges, however, reported borderline declines in both the percentage of students who drank and the average amount of alcohol consumed.
-Underage drinking also experienced a marginal increase between 2014 and 2016.
-Of particular concern, however, is underage heavy episodic drinking among both males and females, both of which saw significant increases between 2014 and 2016.
+Underage drinking also experienced a marginal increase between 2016 and 2018.
+Underage heavy episodic drinking among both males and females, both additionally remained about the same between 2016 and 2018.
 The single largest reported source of alcohol for most underage students was friends aged 21 years and above.
 This was followed by underage students who obtained alcohol from their parents with permission.